CE-Programming/asm-docs/pages/tutorials/asm/lib-creation.md

 # Dependencies

-TODO
+Dependencies are other libraries that your library relies on.
+You can simply #include the outputted .asm file from an existing library in this section, or if you only plan to use the a couple or so functions of the library, you can save space by only including the header inforamtion and the jump equate.
+Recursive libarary dependencies are supported.

 # Some important notes

 In order to use your library, you must have LibLoad installed, along with your library's binary.
+Please note that LibLoad itself is merely a tool that is used to link your library to the users' program.